-When adding a webhook, you can test how your application will react on that call.
+When adding a webhook, you can test how your application will react to that call.

 Each event type in Crowdin Enterprise has a specific payload format with the relevant event information.
 You can customize the webhook payload to add and organize the elements the way your system requires.

-To check the event’s possible variables, hover over the Info icon in the right upper corner of the Payload section.
+To check the event’s possible variables, hover over the Info icon in the Payload section’s right upper corner.

 With the help of Crowdin Enterprise webhooks, you can send the notifications about pre-configured event types directly to a specific Slack channel.